OcelotBabou/Quartz/content/2-The World/Regions/Locations/Oasis of Mirages.md

 ---
 **Overview:**

-The Oasis of Mirages is a temporary and elusive oasis in the Donatus Mirage Plains that appears during the brief rainy season.
+The Oasis of Mirages is a temporary and elusive oasis in [[Donatus Stultitia]] that appears during the brief rainy season.
 Known for its stunning transformation and the myriad of creatures that flock to its shores in the rainy season.
-However, in the dry season it's waters dry, yet its image remains casting a far reaching mirage.
+However, this period is short, and in the dry season it's waters dry, yet its image remains casting a far reaching mirage.
 This illusion has mislead many weary adventurers to its shore, only to find a dry dust bowl.

 **Description:**